University of Northwestern Ohio

 - The University of Northwestern Ohio is a co-educational, residential, private institution founded in 1920.
 It enrolls approximately 3100 students in the Colleges of Business, Technologies, and Distance Learning.

-- The teacher population of 147 teachers has declined by 30% over five years.
+- The teacher population of 147 teachers has stayed relatively flat over five years.